What is the penis?

 Treatment of paraphimosis focuses on reducing the swelling of the glans and foreskin.
 Applying ice may help reduce swelling, as may applying pressure to the glans to force out blood and fluid.
 If these measures fail to reduce swelling and allow the foreskin to return to its normal position, an injection of medication to help drain the penis may be necessary.
 In severe cases, a surgeon may make small cuts in the foreskin to release it.
 Circumcision also may be used as a treatment for paraphimosis.

 A rare form of cancer, penile cancer occurs when abnormal cells in the penis divide and grow uncontrolled.
 Certain benign (non-cancerous) tumors may progress and become cancer.

 The exact cause of penile cancer is not known, but there are certain risk factors for the disease.
 A risk factor is anything that increases a person's chance of getting a disease.
 The risk factors for cancer of the penis may include the following:

-- Circumcision—Men who are not circumcised at birth have a higher risk for getting cancer of the penis.
+- Circumcision: Men who are not circumcised at birth have a higher risk of getting cancer of the penis.

-- Human papillomavirus (HPV) infection—HPVs are a group of more than 70 types of viruses that can cause warts (papillomas).
+- Human Papilloma Virus (HPV): HPVs are a group of more than 70 types of viruses that can cause warts (papillomas).
 Certain types of HPVs can infect the reproductive organs and the anal area.
 These types of HPVs are passed from one person to another during sexual contact.

 Symptoms of penile cancer include growths or sores on the penis, abnormal discharge from the penis and bleeding.
 Surgery to remove the cancer is the most common treatment for penile cancer.
 A doctor may take out the cancer using one of the following operations: